julianbernauer/polidoc/README.md

 - "polidoc_codebook.tex" creates the codebook from these files and only needs to be re-run for an update

 # Party list
--
-- This is the master file for the assignemt of cmp-style codes
+- The file "party_codes" is the master file for the assignemt of cmp-style manifesto codes
+- New codes are assigned here (Julian)
-- In the codebook you'll find lists of all parties covered across countries and regions
+- In the codebook you'll also find lists of all parties covered across countries and regions (as of the date of the codebook)
--
 - It is created from the source files using "polidoc_manifestos.r"

 # Wishlist
 - Graphs on coverage on website
 - Link publications using polidoc.net on website
 - More automation in text processing
+- API